galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >
 > ![Glimma EGF gene](../../images/limma-voom/glimma_egf.png "Glimma EGF gene")
 >
-> `Egf` is not identified as differentially expressed in the basal cells (see the Adj.PValue) but in this plot showing the Expression levels of all samples, notice that we can see it is highly expressed in the luminallactate group.
+> `Egf` is not identified as differentially expressed in the basal cells (see the Adj.PValue) but in the plot showing the Expression levels of all samples, notice that we can see it is highly expressed in the luminallactate group.
 {: .hands_on}

 Multiple contrasts can be run with the limma tool.
-For example, we can compare the pregnant and lactate conditions for both the basal and luminal cells.
-Let's rerun the limma-voom TREAT analysis (adj.P <0.01 and lfc=0.58), this time including an additional contrast `luminalpregnant - luminallactate`.
+For example, we can compare the pregnant and lactating conditions for both the basal and luminal cells.
+So let's rerun the limma-voom TREAT analysis (adj.P <0.01 and lfc=0.58), this time including the additional contrast `luminalpregnant - luminallactate`.
 We can then see how the number of differentially expressed genes in the luminal cells compares to the basal cells.

 > ### {% icon hands_on %} Hands-on: Run multiple contrasts
 >